jackdobinson/aopp_obs_toolchain/USAGE.md

 ### FITS File Format Information <a id="fits-file-format-information"></a> ###

-Documentation for the Flexible Image Transport System (FITS) file format is hosted at [NASA's Goddard Space Flight Center](https://fits.gsfc.nasa.gov/fits_standard.html), please refer to that as the authoratative source of information.
+Documentation for the Flexible Image Transport System (FITS) file format is hosted at [NASA's Goddard Space Flight centre](https://fits.gsfc.nasa.gov/fits_standard.html), please refer to that as the authoratative source of information.
 What follows is a brief description of the format to aid understanding, see below for a [schematic of a fits file](#fits-file-schematic).

 A FITS file consists of one or more *header data units" (HDUs).
 An HDU contains header and (optionally) data information.
 The first HDU in a file is the "primary" HDU, and others are "extension" HDUs.
 The primary HDU always holds image data, extension HDUs can hold other types of data (not just images, but tables and anything else specified by the standard).
 An HDU always has a number which describes it's order in the FITS file, and can optionally have a name.
 Naming an HDU is always a good idea as it helps users navigate the file.
 NOTE: The terms "extension", "HDU", and "backplane" are used fairly interchangably to mean HDU

 Within each HDU there is header-data and (optionally) binary-data.
 The header-data consists of keys and values stored as restricted [ASCII](https://en.wikipedia.org/wiki/ASCII) strings of 80 characters in total.
-I.e. the whole key+value string must be 80 characters, they can be padded with spaces on the right.
+I.e., the whole key+value string must be 80 characters, they can be padded with spaces on the right.
 Practically, you can have as many header key-value entries as you have memory for.
 There are some reserved keys that define how the binary data of the HDU is to be interpreted.
 NOTE: Keys can only consist of uppercase latin letters, underscores, dashes, and numerals.
 The binary-data of an HDU is stored bin-endian, and intended to be read as a byte stream.
 The header-data descibes how to read the binary-data, the most common data is image data and tabular data.

 Fits image HDUs (and the primary HDU) define the image data via the following header keywords.